 “I felt guilty after watching the film, having a phone in my bag,” said audience member Jhoe Garay.
 “I didn’t know anything about the people dying because of phones or iPads.”

 As the film highlights, 90 percent of the world’s consumer electronics are produced in China.
 Many of the factories, like Foxconn, the world’s largest contract electronics manufacturer and Apple supplier, employ migrant workers who leave their hometowns in search of higher-paying work.
 Official statistics counted over 280 million migrant workers in 2016, many of whom were teenagers.

 Hungry for more profits, Chinese contractors to global brands force workers to use toxic chemical solvents like benzene and n-hexane because they are cheaper or more efficient than their safer alternatives.

 This unethical manufacturing practice has led to many tragic stories, some of which are documented in “Complicit.”

-In 2009, Ming Kunpeng contracted leukemia after two years of wiping electronic component parts with benzene in a factory then owned by the Dutch company ASM International.
+In 2009, Ming Kunpeng was diagnosed with leukemia after two years of wiping electronic component parts with benzene in a factory then owned by the Dutch company ASM International.
 A spokesman for ASM denied that Ming was exposed to benzene, but the company did eventually offer a one-time settlement to Ming’s family after their protracted lobbying.

 Despite battling leukemia and mounting health expenses since 2005, Yi has found time to volunteer with a Hong Kong-based NGO to help dozens of victims of occupational diseases or work-related injuries demand compensation and workplace reform from companies like Foxconn.